-For more information see Miscellaneous Taxation Ruling MT 2012/3 Administrative penalties: voluntary disclosures.
+For more information, see Miscellaneous Taxation Ruling MT 2012/3 Administrative penalties: voluntary disclosures.

-When a transfer pricing position is an RTP
+When a transfer pricing position is a reportable tax position

 You must report a transfer pricing position not covered by section 284-255 (Taxation Administration Act 1953) compliant transfer pricing documentation in Category A on the schedule.
 The lack of compliant documentation means there's insufficient information to determine if it's more likely to be correct than incorrect.